SightMan3/Cyber-office-2077/README.md

  - implementing Azure cloud storage so people can share files between each other

- - making appealing user iterface
+ - making appealing user interface

 ## Next steps
 #### Our we application is usable, but we would like to: